SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-build-maas-images-7872.md

 - **Oracle Linux 9**
 - **VMware ESXi**

+You can also build **Windows** images for MAAS, following [the steps found in this template](https://github.com/canonical/packer-maas/blob/main/windows/README.md).

 ## 1. Verify Requirements

 You need a machine running **Ubuntu 18.04+** or **22.04+** with the ability to run KVM virtual machines.
 Ensure the following components are available: